 Consumer arbitration clauses in adhesion contracts have been heavily criticized as too expensive for the consumer and containing unfair provisions.
 But the US Supreme Court has upheld its use.
 Both the AAA and JAMS have addressed the concerns by special consumer arbitration rules.

 Regardless of the type of hearing, consumers pay a $200 filing fee for cases they initiate.
 They pay nothing if the business files the claim, but may elect, post-dispute, to share fees and expenses if they think it advisable.

-The business filing fee is $200 for a decision without hearing, $300 for one arbitrator, and $425 for three arbitrators, with a $1400 case management fee for one arbitrator, $1775 for three arbitrators, and a $500 hearing fee.
-Arbitrator fees are $1500 for no hearing and $2500 with a hearing.
+The business filing fee is $200 for a decision without a hearing, $300 for one arbitrator, and $425 for three arbitrators, with a $1400 case management fee for one arbitrator, $1775 for three arbitrators, and a $500 hearing fee.
+Arbitrator fees are $1500 for no hearing and $2500 for a hearing.

 Other fees apply if there are multiple consumers involved, depending on the number.

 JAMS charges a claiming individual a $250 filing fee, but nothing if the business made the claim.
 The business then bears all costs and fees.
 Filing fees for two-party cases are $1750 and for multiple parties $3000, with a 12% surcharge on Professional fees to cover case administration.

 Fees will be different with independent arbitrators, different rules, or other providers.
 However, the above review should give you a general idea of the costs charged by large arbitration providers.

 General practice is to use only one arbitrator.
 If three are used, fees will be much higher and the process will take longer.
 Three arbitrators should only be used when the arbitration agreement requires it or when the stakes are high.
 Three arbitrators do reduce the likelihood of serious errors or a “runaway” award, and so are appropriate in high-risk situations.